fbpx

 What is Inheritance fraud?

 Probate fraud – also known as inheritance fraud- has emerged as a disturbing trend in recent years.
-Criminals are taking advantage of weaknesses in the system to forge LAST WILLS and steal the estates of deceased people, often depriving rightful heirs of their inheritance.
+Criminals are taking advantage of weaknesses in the system to create fraudulent Wills and unlawfully obtain estates of deceased people, often depriving rightful beneficiaries of their inheritance.

-A recent BBS investigation uncovered an alleged organised gang exploiting the probate process to fraudulently register wills and claim millions of pounds worth of property and assets.
+A recent BBC investigation uncovered an alleged organised gang exploiting the probate process to fraudulently register wills and claim millions of pounds worth of property and assets.

 How do fraudsters steal unclaimed estates?